nicolaeff/companion-net-apply/README.md

 ## Support / Contributions

 Issues and PRs welcome.
-When exporting from Companion, prefer **pages** (not full configs) to avoid clobbering existing setups.
+When exporting from Companion, prefer **page exports** (not full configs) to avoid clobbering existing setups.